8 Nicknames for Massachusetts You Should Know

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A city skyline with tall buildings and red brick houses under a blue sky with clouds
+A city skyline with buildings of varying heights under a blue sky with clouds

-Massachusetts is one of the oldest British colonies in North America and has played a significant role in the creation of the USA.
-So, it shouldn't be surprising that many of the state's nicknames are derived from its earliest years.
+Massachusetts is one of the oldest British colonies in North America and played a key role in the founding of the United States.
+So it's no surprise that many of Massachusetts' nicknames are rooted in its early history.

-Whether you're planning a trip to MA or you're just interested in learning more about this corner of the East Coast, keep reading.
-Here are eight nicknames for Massachusetts you should know.
+Whether you're planning a visit or are just curious about this historic corner of the East Coast, keep reading.
+Below are eight nicknames for Massachusetts you should know.

 8 Massachusetts Nicknames